JimSeker/googleplayAPI/FirebaseMessageDemo/php/README.txt

 You will need a php/mysql/apache system to serve these from.
-You won't run on the phone.
+You won't run this on the phone.

 Then change the endpoints class to your system and your directory.